 Their growth has been remarkable, and this is certainly one of Napa Valley’s more inspirational family-owned business success stories.

-Honig embodies the spirit of the Napa Valley with their hard work ethos yet clearly understands hard work is not all about themselves.
+Honig embodies the spirit of Napa Valley with their hard work ethos yet clearly understands hard work is not all about themselves.
 They are active in the local community, maintain a strong role with the Napa Vintners Association and are one of the pioneers and leaders in the industry for sustainable farming.

 Today their wines are sold in all 50 states with distribution in 49 states, the exception being California where they sell direct.
 In addition, they have a solid international distribution with parts of Asia being a focus as well as Europe, the Caribbean, Canada, India and parts of South America among other countries and regions.

 Honig concentrates on two varietals rather than many.
 They currently make two stylistically different Sauvignon Blancs, a primary Cabernet Sauvignon and several vineyard designated Cabernet Sauvignon wines.
 Honig in German means honey – and one will see an image of a honeybee on the label of all of their wines.
+And in order to cut down on their carbon footprint while simultaneously saving costs, they no longer bottle their wines using foil.
+Based on their production, this saves nearly 1 million foils each year.

 Select Wines

-Their Napa Cabernet Sauvignon is widely distributed.
 The 2012 Honig Napa Valley Cabernet Sauvignon was blended with smaller percentages of Petit Verdot and Cabernet Franc.
 The resulting wine is one that is elegant and more feminine than some of the masculine “big” Napa Cabernets we have tried in the valley.
-The bouquet is appealing and shows elegantly – stylistically it is soft and smooth on the palate with flavors of both red and darker fruits including plum and cherry.
+The bouquet is appealing and elegant; stylistically it is soft and smooth on the palate with flavors of both red and darker fruits including plum and cherry.
 It has a lively finish.

 The 2010 Honig Bartolucci Vineyard is 100% varietal.
 It is a vineyard that grows on the lower slopes of Spring Mountain and does not display a huge mountain backbone as one might find in vineyards located higher in this appellation.
 It is rounded upon entry and surprisingly soft yet complex.
 Notes of black cherry, black plum, blackberry and tar are found on the palate.
 The tannins initially show on the palate in the front and linger for some time, slowly working their way to the back.